Walter Blum: Achievements

+Blum won 4,382 races in a 22-year career.
+At the time of his retirement, only Hall of Famers Bill Shoemaker, Johnny Longden, Eddie Arcaro, and Steve Brooks had ridden more winners.
 On June 19, 1961, Blum rode six winners on a single racecard at Monmouth Park Racetrack.

 He won more races in 1963 and 1964 than any other American jockey.
+In February 1965, he won the George Woolf Memorial Jockey Award for being the best jockey in 1964.
 He rode in the Kentucky Derby and Preakness Stakes on two occasions, his best finish a fourth in both in 1967 aboard Reason to Hail.
-In the 1971 Belmont Stakes, he rode Pass Catcher to a victory that denied Canonero II the Triple Crown.
+In the 1971 Belmont Stakes, he rode 34-1 long shot Pass Catcher to a victory that denied Canonero II the Triple Crown.

-His best-known mounts were Hall of Famers Affectionately and Gun Bow with one of his most famous victories coming in the 1964 Woodward Stakes when he rode Gun Bow to a win over the legendary Kelso.
+His best-known mounts were Hall of Famers Affectionately and Gun Bow, with one of his most famous victories coming in the 1964 Woodward Stakes when he rode Gun Bow to a win over the legendary five-time Horse of the Year Kelso.
 In 1969, Blum was elected president of the Jockeys' Guild and served until 1974.
 He rode his last mount in 1975 then went to work as a racing official at Garden State Park and the Atlantic City racetracks.
 In 1978 he moved to Florida where he served as a state steward until retiring on December 30, 2004.

+Death

+Blum died from lung cancer in Hallandale Beach, Florida, where he lived, on March 14, 2024, at the age of 89.

 Honors

-Blum is Jewish and was inducted in the International Jewish Sports Hall of Fame in 1986, and the following year in the United States Racing Hall of Fame.
+Blum was Jewish and was inducted into the International Jewish Sports Hall of Fame in 1986, and the following year into the United States Racing Hall of Fame.